SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding customer journey touchpoints

-Understanding customer journey touchpoints.
-Customer touchpoints are the various moments at which a customer will directly, or indirectly, come into contact with your brand.
-These touchpoints make up the customer journey, and are key to influencing the customer experience.
+Customer journey touchpoints are the various moments at which a customer will directly, or indirectly, come into contact with your brand.
+These touchpoints make up the customer journey and are key to influencing the customer experience.

 They include those aspects of the journey directly influenced by your organisation as well as those influenced or controlled by third parties.
 This is an important distinction as, while you may not be responsible for a particular part of the journey, it still affects the experience your customer has.